shradhatx/reference/awscert.md

 ## AWS Certified Solutions Architect
+www.slideshare.net

-42 AZ and 16 regions around teh world
+42 AZ and 16 regions around the world
 US - 4 regions, 2 in West and 2 in East
 * draw.io — check to build n/w diagram
 * Exam